azz2021/rag-full-ai-act-project/README.md

 Task 2.
 Test Queries
 ---------------------------------------
+The uploaded files related to this task are: rationale.md, queries.jsonl

 A balanced set of ten test queries was created — five from the EU AI Act and five from the Transformer paper — to evaluate the system’s ability to handle both regulatory and technical language.
 The queries span definitions, mechanisms, timelines, lists, and factual details, ensuring diversity in linguistic style and retrieval complexity.
 This mix tests the RAG system’s robustness across short factual responses (e.g., hyperparameters) and multi-sentence conceptual explanations (e.g., attention mechanisms).